-5. The Court's 2020 proposed programme budget amounted to $\notin 151,235.2$ thousand, including $\notin 3,585,100$ for Major Programme VII-2 (Host State Loan), a first addendum for $\notin 230.7$ thousand for legal aid requirements in the Al Hassan case, and a second addendum for $\notin 479.7$ thousand within Major Programme IV for the costs of the Committee on the Election of the Prosecutor and the Independent Expert Review.

-6. The Committee considered the Court's 2020 proposed programme budget at its thirtythird session and concluded that there were a number of areas where savings could be made.
-Accordingly, the Committee recommended that the budget allocation be reduced to a total of \notin 149,788.5 thousand, including \notin 3,585,100 for Major Programme VII-2 (Host State Loan), the first addendum for \notin 230.7 thousand for legal aid requirements in the Al Hassan case, and the additional \notin 479.7 thousand within Major Programme IV for the costs of the Committee on the Election of the Prosecutor and the Independent Expert Review.

-7. The Assembly noted that the Court had informed States Parties that, following careful consideration of the latest developments in cases and situations, the additional resources of \notin 230.7 thousand requested by the Court in the first addendum to the budget8 could be absorbed within the budget for legal aid for the defence as originally recommended by the Committee during its thirty-third session.
-The Court indicated that this was only possible after a very detailed consideration of the application of the legal aid policy to the new
+- 5. The Court's 2020 proposed programme budget amounted to €151,235.2 thousand, including €3,585,100 for Major Programme VII-2 (Host State Loan), a first addendum for €230.7 thousand for legal aid requirements in the Al Hassan case, and a second addendum for €479.7 thousand within Major Programme IV for the costs of the Committee on the Election of the Prosecutor and the Independent Expert Review. - 6.
+The Committee considered the Court's 2020 proposed programme budget at its thirty-third session and concluded that there were a number of areas where savings could be made.
+Accordingly, the Committee recommended that the budget allocation be reduced to a total of \in 149,788.5 thousand, including \in 3,585,100 for Major Programme VII-2 (Host State Loan), the first addendum for \in 230.7 thousand for legal aid requirements in the Al Hassan case, and the additional \in 479.7 thousand within Major Programme IV for the costs of the Committee on the Election of the Prosecutor and the Independent Expert Review. - 7.
+The Assembly noted that the Court had informed States Parties that, following careful consideration of the latest developments in cases and situations, the additional resources of €230.7 thousand requested by the Court in the first addendum to the budget could be absorbed within the budget for legal aid for the defence as originally recommended by the Committee during its thirty-third session.
+The Court indicated that this